KEEN Work Boots

 The folks at Keen recently sent me and my crew two of their industrial grade construction work boots to review and evaluate.
 I have to be honest, I’ve always known Keen as an eco-friendly, outdoorsy hiking and sandal type of shoe and never in my wildest dreams thought they made construction PRO grade work boots.

-We were send two different Keen work boots to evaluate.
+We were sent two different Keen work boots to evaluate.
 Their Pittsburgh boot and the Tacoma boot.

 I’m more of a traditional guy so I chose the Tacoma which looks like a PRO work boot and my lead carpenter Chris went for the Pittsburgh, which looks like a hiking boot.